It is dangerous to use pointers or references to portions of a

 problem.

-For example, a program may use a function strfunc
+For example, a program may use a function strfunc that returns

-objects, and another function charfunc
+String objects, and another function charfunc that

-operates on pointers to char
+operates on pointers to char:

 String strfunc (); void charfunc (const char *);